The Green Office

 Cut energy use

 Ask staff to switch off lights and monitors when they leave rooms and the office.
 Turn off your monitor when you leave your desk.
 Switch to a green energy supplier such as Ecotricity.
-Replace old light bulbs with energy efficient versions and watch your electricity bill fall!
+Replace old light bulbs with energy efficient versions and watch your electricity bill fall as you become a green office!

 This is a big area for carbon emissions which is easy to reduce.
 Encourage staff to use bike to work schemes.
 Avoid national and European flights that can easily be covered by train.
 Offer staff the facility to work from home.
 Explore the use of video conferencing to avoid trips and save money.